-Components in the DC Circuit
+Components in a DC Circuit

 Understanding DC Resistance in Conductors